BestTimesToVisit.com Logo

 When is the absolute best time to visit Sicily, and what should I expect weather-wise?

 For a perfect blend of pleasant weather and fewer crowds, aim for late April to early June or September to October.
 You'll enjoy warm, sunny days ideal for exploring ancient ruins and beaches, without the intense heat and packed sites of July and August.
-Just be aware that evenings can still be a bit cool in spring and autumn, so pack a light jacket.
+Evenings can be a bit cooler, so a light jacket is always a good idea.

-Is it difficult to get around Sicily without a car?
+Is it easy to get around Sicily without a car, or should I rent one?

 How many days do you need in Sicily, Italy?